-19th century, owing to the challenges by Heaviside and Hertz [1-3], the vector potential was reduced to a 'magnitude which serves as calculation only'.
-Heaviside writes: 'The method by which Maxwell deduced ... [the emf induced in a conductor by its motion in a magnetic field] is substantially the same in principle; he, however, makes use of an auxiliary function, the vector potential of the electric current, and this rather complicates the matter, especially as regards the physical meaning of the process.
-It is always desirable when possible to keep as near as one can to first principles' [5, p 46].
-And Hertz writes: 'In the construction of the new theory the potential served as a scaffolding; by its introduction the distance forces which appeared discontinuously at particular point were replaced by magnitudes which at every point in space were determined only by the condition at the neighbouring points.
+It is well known that Maxwell made ample use of a "physically meaningful" vector potential in the description of electromagnetic phenomena [1] [2] [3] [4].
+However, at the end of the nineteenth century, owing to the challenges by Heaviside and Hertz [1] [2] [3], the vector potential was reduced to a "magnitude which serves as calculation only".
+Heaviside: "The method by which Maxwell deduced ... [the emf induced in a conductor by its motion in a magnetic field] is substantially the same in principle; he, however, makes use of an auxiliary function, the vector - potential of the electric current, and this rather complicates the matter, especially as regards the physical meaning of the process.
+It is always desirable when possible to keep as near as one can to first principles [5, page 46]."
+And Hertz: "In the construction of the new theory the potential served as a scaffolding; by its introduction the distance-forces which appeared discontinuously at particular point were replaced by magnitudes which at every point in space were determined only by the condition at the neighbouring points.
 But after we have learnt to regard the forces themselves as magnitudes of the latter kind, there is no object in replacing them by potentials unless a mathematical advantage is thereby gained.
-And it does not appear to me that any such advantage is attained by the introduction of the vector potential in the fundamental equations; furthermore, one would expect to find in these equations relations between the physical magnitudes which are actually observed, and not between magnitudes which serve for calculations only' [6, p 195].
+And it does not appear to me that any such advantage is attained by the introduction of the vector-potential in the fundamental equations; furthermore, one would expect to find in these equations relations between the physical magnitudes which are actually observed, and not between magnitudes which serves for calculations only [6, page 195]."